-The career of Michael Milken, co-founder of the Milken Family Foundation, has mirrored his four main professional passions: medical research, education, public health and access to capital.
+The career of Michael Milken, president and co-founder of the Milken Family Foundation, has mirrored his four main professional passions: medical research, education, public health and access to capital.
 In each, he has been uniquely successful in creating value, whether measured in lives saved, students inspired or jobs created.

 In 1972, three years after Mike began a legendary career on Wall Street, his wife told him her mother had been diagnosed with breast cancer.
 That was when he began a search for medical solutions that has played as large a role in his life as his better-known innovations in finance.